 The Chapel of the Cross is an Episcopal Church founded on the belief that Jesus Christ is Lord.
 The Episcopal Church is one branch of the Anglican Communion that has existed since the Church in England was established during the Protestant Reformation in the 16th century.
 Episcopal means that we have bishops who oversee a diocese (a geographical area).
 We are in the Diocese of North Carolina which comprises almost 125 congregations from Tarboro to Charlotte.
-Our Bishop is The Rt.
-Rev. Samuel Rodman and the Suffragan is The Rt.
-Rev. Anne Hodges-Copple.
+Our Bishop is the Rt.
+Rev. Samuel Rodman and the Assistant Bishop is the Rt.
+Rev. Jennifer Brooke-Davidson.

 Worship and prayer are at the heart of our life at the Chapel of the Cross and are essential to the essence of our life and mission both as individuals and as a parish.
 Our worship is based on the services found in the Book of Common Prayer.
 We are both bound together and sent forth by liturgy.
 Our parish is comprised of those who are new to the parish and long-attending members.
 We are old and young; rich and poor; many races and ethnicities; married, single, and partnered; of all gender identities; straight and LGBTQ+.
 We are native North Carolinians and we are new to the area.
 We welcome both UNC and Duke fans.
 Above all, we seek to serve Christ in all persons, respecting the dignity of every human being.